threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

   - /treatments
 ---

-> Most emotional, psychological, and physical issues are caused by tension stored in the body and nervous system.
+> Most emotional, psychological, and physical disorders are caused by tension in the nervous system

 In an individual therapy session, we work together to release this tension using a combination of touch, breathing, and conversation.